God's Perfect Plan

-A Request From Another Source: Our pastor decided he wanted a new Parish logo, and a branding guideline for all Parish communications.
-He convened a day long retreat of the major committees and councils of the parish and charged them with creating a parish statement.
-I was recruited to observe the retreat and create a new logo based on the results of the retreat.
+A Request From Another Source: Our pastor decided he wanted a new Parish logo, and a branding guideline for all Parish communications. (in my secular job I am a graphic designer) He convened a day long retreat of the major committees and councils of the parish and charged them with creating a parish statement.
+I was assigned to observe the retreat and create a new logo for the parish, based on the results of the retreat.
 "Called by Christ, Growing in Faith, Serving with Love" evolved from the meeting.
-We arrived at a logo, that is basically a graphic representation of our Church Tower and I am informed by the Pastor that I am now on the Parish Communications Committee.
+We arrived at a logo, that is basically a graphic representation of our Church architecture and I am informed by the Pastor that I am now on the Parish Communications Committee.
 Not asked, simply informed in such a way that I cannot refuse.

 I received the Sacrament of Confirmation at Easter Vigil, on April 3rd, 2010.

-After hearing my wife’s testimony that God told her not to worry about me, I am completely convinced that God created her at conception to be my wife, and He sent that Catholic girl, the wife He created for me, from a different High School, who I would have never met otherwise, to that Presbyterian Youth Fellowship meeting in 1965 for the express purpose of leading me to the Catholic Church.
+After hearing my wife’s testimony that God told her not to worry about me, I am completely convinced that God created the two of us at conception, each for the other, and He sent that Catholic girl, the wife He created for me, from a different High School, who I would have never met otherwise, to that Presbyterian Youth Fellowship meeting in 1965 for the express purpose of leading me to the Catholic Church.
 Everything that happened in my life between then and now, was expressly planned to prepare me to accept that conversion, and be ready to teach and explain the truth of the Catholic faith to others who are following their own paths in God’s plan.

 I am home.
 I am where I belong, and I am at peace.
 I believe I am where He wants me to be, where He was guiding me all these years, and I will take any opportunity to talk to anyone who might listen, about my joy in the church of the living God, the pillar and foundation of the truth.